Pen tests

 The main reasons to perform a pentest are:

-Receive an overview of the vulnerabilities and risks present within your infrastructure and applications.
+Get an overview of the vulnerabilities and risks present within your infrastructure and applications. - Building trust:

-Various standards and legislations such as the AVG, BIO, ENSIA and ISO, require taking appropriate security measures.
-A pentest helps you meet these requirements.
+Various standards and legislation such as the AVG, BIO, ENSIA and ISO, require appropriate security measures to be taken.
+A pentest helps you meet these requirements. - Continuous security improvement:

 Custom Pentesting